matt123miller/eslint-config-matt123miller/README.md

 These are my settings for [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/), including support for [TypeScript](https://www.typescriptlang.org/).
 Originally based on the [repo from Wes Bos](https://github.com/wesbos/eslint-config-wesbos) but forging my own path 🚀.

+## Publishing changes

+Ensure `np` is installed globally

+`np --no-yarn --no-tests`

+You can optionally add `--preview` as well to check what will happen.

 ## What it does

 - Lints JavaScript based on the latest standards